zhijing-jin/nlp/language-style-transfer/data/Eval/README.md

 ### 3. INDIRECT SENTIMENT / EUPHEMISTIC (HARD-TO-CONVERT)
+These sentiments are hidden in the descriptions.
+And it's very hard to define an opposite sentence for them.

 *	(NEG) they need to take down the sign \`\` ... ... somewhere in the world a vegan is crying ''
 *	(NEG) whenever i am seated i always move because they always start placing people nearest to the door and i personally dont like being seated there !
 *	(NEG) my tostado looked more like a salad with all the lettuce piled on it .